Shortest-path percolation on scale-free networks

-For SFNs with $\lambda=2.1$, we could obtain a fair data collapse under the event-based ensemble when using $1/\bar\nu_{2}$ for finite-$C$ (see Figs.~\ref{sm-fig:collapse_sfn2.1_C2} and ~\ref{sm-fig:collapse_sfn2.1_C3}).
-For infinite-$C$, the quality of data collapse is compromised (see Fig.~\ref{sm-fig:collapse_sfn2.1_CN}), but still the data collapse is decent in a narrow range.
+For SFNs with $\lambda=2.1$, we could obtain a fair data collapse under the event-based ensemble when using $1/\bar\nu_{2}$ for finite $C$ (see Figs.~\ref{sm-fig:collapse_sfn2.1_C2} and ~\ref{sm-fig:collapse_sfn2.1_C3} of Ref.~\cite{supplementary}).
+For infinite $C$, the quality of data collapse is compromised (see Fig.~\ref{sm-fig:collapse_sfn2.1_CN} of Ref.~\cite{supplementary}), but still the data collapse is decent in a narrow range.
 Under the conventional ensemble, however, we could not obtain a proper data collapse, using both $1/\bar\nu_{1}$ and $1/\bar\nu_{2}$.
-In addition, the location where the abscissa value corresponds to zero severely deviates from the peak position of $SN^{-\gamma/\bar\nu}$, which corresponds to the pseudo-critical points (see Figs.~\ref{sm-fig:collapse_conventional_sfn2.1_C2}, ~\ref{sm-fig:collapse_conventional_sfn2.1_C3}, and ~\ref{sm-fig:collapse_conventional_sfn2.1_CN}).
-As suggested from the relation $1/\bar\nu_{1} < 1/\bar\nu_{2}$, we suppose that the pseudo-critical points are still far from the true critical point and a proper FSS behavior is not expected in this regime~\cite{li2024crossover}.
+In addition, the location where the abscissa value corresponds to zero severely deviates from the peak position of $SN^{-\gamma/\bar\nu}$, which corresponds to the pseudocritical points (see Figs.~\ref{sm-fig:collapse_conventional_sfn2.1_C2}, ~\ref{sm-fig:collapse_conventional_sfn2.1_C3}, and ~\ref{sm-fig:collapse_conventional_sfn2.1_CN} of Ref.~\cite{supplementary}).
+As suggested from the relation $1/\bar\nu_{1} < 1/\bar\nu_{2}$, we suppose that the pseudocritical points are still far from the true critical point and a proper FSS behavior is not expected in this regime~\cite{li2024crossover}.